OUR MISSION: OneVoiceHome provides a safe home for restoration and new beginnings for sexually exploited girls.

 With over 79,000 child victims in Texas being sex trafficking at any given time, the need for this home is so great!
 Upon surveying several facilities around Texas able to house human trafficking victims, OneVoiceHome learned many of them operate with a near-constant wait list for minor victims of sex trafficking needing residential placement, so the need for this specific type of facility is great.
 Additionally, Lubbock, Amarillo, and the Midland/Odessa area are seeing an increase in the number of victims of domestic sex trafficking, and it is imperative we move quickly to address this gap in services evident in Lubbock, the surrounding rural communities, and the entire West Texas region.

 OneVoiceHome was founded by several women in our community from different professions, different churches, and different places in life, but regardless of our differences, we all had a heart to be a voice for these children.
 Throughout history wrongs are made right when One Voice is willing to stand up and speak out, to unite with other voices and make a difference.
 We truly believe that the mission of OneVoiceHome is not just the mission of our founding board members, but it is the mission of this entire community.
-We are not all called to do the same thing in this fight against the sexual exploitation of children, but we are all called to do something!
+We are not all called to do the same thing in this fight against the sexual exploitation of girls & young women, but we are all called to do something!

 Through its programming, OneVoiceHome will create opportunities for new beginnings, so ultimately, our success will be measured through changed lives.
 Rescuing and restoring these victims is challenging work, but the affects of their changed lives can be far-reaching.
 We want to create an environment that allows victims to transform into survivors and overcomers, thus inspiring further awareness and action in others around them.
 Because victims of human trafficking often become traffickers if they remain in the industry for an extended time, providing a complete rescue from their situation breaks the cycle of human trafficking, saving countless victims from recruitment and exploitation.
 Providing a place for complete healing and restoration ensures women do not return to exploitation and are equipped to make a positive difference in society.
 Additionally, rescuing victims can aid in prosecution and result in more convictions, effectively preventing the convicted trafficker from exploiting others in the future.